KiCad/kicad-mac-builder/README.md

 In May 2018, the OCE bottle for 10.11 refers to the 10.12 SDK internally.
 It requires the full XCode to install, not just the CLI tools.
 I have included a bottle in case you are doing this on a headless machine without XCode.

+In May 2018, the KiCad 10.11 build machine has an older version of CMake installed.
+The included GetPrequisites and BundleUtilties do not work with what we are doing with the packaging.
+I included the version from 3.10 using a KiCad patch.
+As soon as that machine is upgraded, we should add a minimum CMake version and remove that patch.

 Linting
 =======
 To prescreen your changes for style issues, install shellcheck and cmakelint and run the following from the same directory as this README: